Sesame Ginger Dressing

 • 3 tablespoons rice vinegar (use regular white vinegar if rice vinegar is not available)

-• 2 tablespoons light soy sauce (you can replace it with dark soy sauce.
-Use tamari for gluten-free dressing)
+• 2 tablespoons soy sauce (use tamari for gluten-free dressing)

 • 3 tablespoons maple syrup (honey or agave nectar also works fine)